Japanese giant salamander: Efforts

 Despite the national protection and conservation status, there have been no conservation programs or actions initiated by the government agencies.
-Instead, nonprofit organizations such as the Japanese Giant Salamander Society and the Hanzaki Research Institute of Japan have organized volunteers to conduct population assessments in some areas.
+Instead, nonprofit organizations, such as the Japanese Giant Salamander Society and the Hanzaki Research Institute of Japan, have organized volunteers to conduct population assessments in some areas.
 The Japanese Giant Salamander Society also organizes annual meetings to promote the conservation education and information sharing about the species.
 There is no range-wide conservation or recovery program, which is essential to the conservation of the species whose populations have been declining throughout its range.

 The Hiroshima City Asa Zoological Park of Japan was the first domestic organization to successfully breed Japanese giant salamanders in captivity.
 Several of their offspring were given to the National Zoo of the United States to establish a breeding program.
 Although Asa Zoological Park has not released any offspring to streams, it has a capacity to carry out a headstarting program if needed.

 Cultural references

 The Japanese giant salamander has been the subject of legend and artwork in Japan, for example, in the ukiyo-e work by Utagawa Kuniyoshi.

 The well-known Japanese mythological creature known as the kappa may be inspired by the Japanese giant salamander.

 There is a giant salamander festival every year on August 8 in Yubara, Maniwa City, Okayama prefecture to honour the animal and celebrate its life.
-The giant salamanders are called "Hanzaki" in Yubara, due to the belief that even if they are ripped in half (han) they continue to survive.
+The giant salamanders are called hanzaki in Yubara, due to the belief that even if they are ripped in half ('han') they continue to survive.
 There are two giant salamander floats: a dark male and a red female.

-As of 2017, a picture book entitled "Zakihan" was also published in both Japanese and English wherein the main character is a "hanzaki" called "Zakihan".